b-qt/Zines/README.md

 # Zines
-Tutotiarls in the form so quick sketches
+Tutorials in the form so quick sketches
+Topics
+- Starting a new project